realXtend/doc/arch_article/simple.rst

 running on the same server or any client / peer, can run arbitrary code to implement the objects in the federated world [sirikata-scaling]_.
 Messaging is used exclusively for all object interactions [sirikata-scripting]_.
-The idea with the Entity-Component mechanism in Naali is, instead, to lessen the need to invent particular protocols for all networked application behavior when, for many simple cases, using automatically synchronized attributes
+The idea with the Entity-Component-Action mechanism in Naali is, instead, to lessen the need to invent particular protocols for all networked application behavior when, for many simple cases, using automatically synchronized attributes